Khloe Kardashian Shows Off Insanely Flat Tummy 6 Months After Giving Birth

-Reality television star Khloe Kardashian is back to her pre-baby body just six months after giving birth to baby True.
-She took to Instagram to post two side-by-side sexy photos of herself flaunting her flat, sculpted belly as part of a partnership with Flat Tummy Co, a company that creates products specifically for women to help them lose weight and feel good about themselves.
+Reality television star Khloe Kardashian is back to her pre-baby body just six months after giving birth to daughter True.
+She took to Instagram to post two side-by-side sexy photos of herself — flaunting her flat, sculpted stomach as part of a partnership with Flat Tummy Co., a company that creates products specifically for women to help them lose weight and to feel good about themselves.

-In the photos, the Keeping Up with the Kardashians star is dressed in a tight purple sports bra that pushes up her cleavage and matching purple yoga pants.
-In the first photo, she is holding up a bottle full of a Flat Tummy Co shake as she takes the mirror selfie with her other hand.
-As she faces the mirror with her body turned to the side, followers get the perfect view of her flat belly and curvy hips and backside.
-She has her long wavy blonde hair worn down around her face while she pouts at the camera with pink lips.
+In the photos, the Keeping Up with the Kardashians star is dressed in a tight purple sports bra that pushes up her cleavage, as well as matching purple yoga pants.
+In the first photo, she is holding up a bottle full of a Flat Tummy Co. shake as she takes the mirror selfie with her other hand.
+As she faces the mirror with her body turned to the side, followers get the perfect view of her flat belly, curvy hips, and backside.
+She has her long wavy blonde hair worn down around her face, and she pouts at the camera with pink lips.

 The second image features Khloe pulling down the top of her leggings to reveal more of her sculpted belly.
-In the foreground of the photo, viewers can see the container for the Flat Tummy Co shake.
+In the foreground of the photo, viewers can see the container for the Flat Tummy Co. shake.

 View this post on Instagram